Explicit Acyclic Models and (Co)Chain Operations: Chain and Cochain Complexes

-In general, even if $C_*$ and $D_*$ are free complexes, $HOM(C_*, D_*)$ is not usually free unless $C_*$ has finite type, or other assumptions are made about $\FF$.
-This will not be an issue because we will be mapping other complexes to hom complexes, and freeness of the target is not needed for our constructions.\\
+To get a chain complex we will impose a differential on $HOM(C_*, D_*)$.
+Included in the discussion are dual cochain complexes $C^* = HOM(C_*, \FF)$, which are negatively graded when the $C_*$ are positively graded.\footnote{All complexes are chain complexes, that is, all differentials have degree $-1$.
+But we often refer to elements of cochain complexes as cochains, cocycles, or coboundaries.
+And we refer to the differential as the coboundary operator.}\\

 As mentioned previously, we write functions on the left of their arguments, with the consequential understanding about compositions.
-The preferred boundary formula in a hom complex is One also gets a differential if the $-$ sign between the two terms is replaced by a $+$ sign.
-The preferred choice of the $-$ sign results in $d(Id) = 0$.
-More generally, cycles of degree 0 in $HOM_*(C_*, D_*)$ correspond to chain complex homomorphisms, $d_D\circ u = u \circ d_C$.
-Also, given a composition $B_* \xrightarrow{u} C_* \xrightarrow{v} D_*$ one has $d(v \circ u) = dv \circ u + (-1)^{|v|}v \circ du$.
-Thus, if either $u$ or $v$ is an identity morphism, one gets what one wants.\\
+The boundary operator in a $HOM$ complex is It is a simple computation that $d^2 = 0$\\